Quick Start

 - Each player starts by drawing 5 cards, and then can Mulligan in turn order.

-- While you can flip Artifacts at instant speed (as part of resolving one of its effects), creatures must be targeted in order to be flipped.
+- While you can flip Artifacts at instant speed (as part of resolving any of their effects, or for any reason), creatures must be targeted in order to be flipped (unless they have Ambush).